Kiyeo/pathfinding-visualiser/README.md

 # pathfinding-visualiser

-NOTE: Need to useRef for render only visited nodes instead of re-rendering the whole DOM
+NOTE: Need to use useRef for rendering only visited nodes instead of re-rendering the whole DOM